Digvijay Singh (Bihar politician)

-Digvijay Singh (14 November 1955 – 24 June 2010) was an Indian politician from the state of Bihar, and an associate of George Fernandes of Janata Dal and later Samata Party, now led by Uday Mandal its President.
+Digvijay Singh (14 November 1955 – 24 June 2010) was an Indian politician from the state of Bihar, and an associate of George Fernandes of Janata Dal and later Samata Party, now led by Uday Mandal its president.
 He represented Banka in the Lok Sabha a few times.
 He was elected to Rajya Sabha twice.
 He died on 24 June 2010 in London after suffering a brain haemorrhage.

 He served as a Union Minister of State in the Chandra Shekhar Government (1990–1991) and later in the Atal Bihari Vajpayee led National Democratic Alliance Government (1999–2004).
 He had also served as the President of National Rifle Association of India since 1999.

 Childhood and education

 Singh was a native of Gidhaur, in Jamui district (Bihar), the only son of Kumar Surendra Singh and Sona Devi.
 He was also related to the erstwhile royal estate of Gidhaur.
-He was born in a Rajput family of Zamindari class.
+He was born in a Rajput family.
 He studied at Patna University before doing his M.A. and M.Phil. from the Jawaharlal Nehru University in New Delhi.
 He also studied at Tokyo University for some time.
 Later, he turned down an offer to teach in Tokyo university and took up a career in politics in India.
 Singh was called "Dada" by the people who knew him, an affectionate word meaning 'elder brother'.
 His home nickname was 'Kanhaiya Ji'.